getuliovdmnaweb/tvmaze-shows/README.md

 - Allow the user to save a series as a favorite.
 - Allow the user to delete a series from the favorites list.
 - Allow the user to browse their favorite series in alphabetical order, and click on one to see its details.
+- Create a people search by listing the name and image of the person.
+- After clicking on a person, the application should show the details of that person, such as:
+  - Name
+  - Image
+  - Series they have participated in, with a link to the series details.